 How Dense are the Hairs?

-One of the hallmarks of MAC is that the makeup brushes are dense bristles.
-The brushes are soft, but they are so densely packed that it’s not easy (and impossible for some) to bend the bristles to the side.
+One of MAC’s hallmarks is that its makeup brushes have dense bristles.
+The brushes are soft but so densely packed that it’s not easy (and impossible for some) to bend the bristles to the side.
 If you can pretty easily bend the bristles, or the brush head is thick but not dense, there is an excellent chance you have a fake.

 How Much Did You Pay?

 These wonderful makeup brushes are not cheap; even one of the least expensive brushes is more than $15, and most cost over $20 each.
-In fact, the 134 large powder brush is $52 all by itself!
+The 134 large powder brush is $52 all by itself!
 So when you see a set of 12 “MAC” brushes being sold for $45, you know it has to be a fake!

 Did You Buy it on eBay?